gantry-ml/gantry-demos/captive-caption/README.md

 3. Generating predictions with a pretrained ML model
 4. Simulating a pattern of user feedback
 5. Logging complex data to Gantry
+6. Making an interactive application that logs data to Gantry

 ## Instructions